“They don’t make ‘em like they used to.”

 Kipper’s career is a timeline through the history of modern black music, from performing and recording as part of the venerable R&B outfit TEASE, as well as working with an eclectic, multi-generational collection of musicians including Anita Baker, Teddy Pendergrass, Brian McKnight, Teena Marie, Eric Clapton, Lauryn Hill and Sly Stone.

 Kipper has most distinguished himself with his songwriting, which showcases his knack for crafting melodies that stick and lyrics that echo.
 Writing an indelible song requires more than ingenuity and command of theory—though Kipper has both in spades.
 What takes a song from good to great is emotional intelligence, and Kipper’s keen observations of life and love have resonated with the likes of Vanessa Williams ("The Right Stuff," "The Comfort Zone"), Brandy (“I Wanna Be Down,” “Brokenhearted,” “Baby,”), Chaka Khan (“Somethin’ Deep”), and Kenny Lattimore (“Never Too Busy”), to name only a few.

 But despite his blessed career, Kipper is not content to rest on his laurels.
-He currently hosts his own live show at Atlanta’s Cafe 290, where he and his band Kipper Jones' RnB Circus™ thrill capacity crowds with selections from soul music’s past and present.
+He currently hosts his own live show, where he and his band Kipper Jones' RnB Circus™ thrill capacity crowds with selections from soul music’s past and present.

 If it wasn’t already clear, soul music is not dead.
 Kipper Jones, from his homebase in Atlanta, Georgia, breathes new life into it each and every day.
 Tell somebody.